catarak/catarak.github.io/source/_posts/2014-12-02-web-audio-sequencer-tutorial.markdown

 categories: [Web Audio, Tutorial]
 ---

 My last post was a delirious declaration that I had finally made something with Web Audio.
+[Here it is](http://web-audio-sequencer.herokuapp.com/), a drum sequencer in the browser.
 Now I want to explain how I did it.
 First, what is Web Audio, and why do we need it?

 The Web Audio API is a versatile system for controlling audio in the web.
 It does this inside an **audio context**, which you declare as follows: